NuttaneeKnight/ServiceNow/snDeveloper.md

 - The object which is used to access GlideForm methods is g_form
 - It is used only in Client
 - Syntax - g_form.<GlideFormMethod>(<Parameter>)

+# GlideDialogWindow
+- GlideDialogWindoow is used for displaying a dialog in the current window and frame
+- It is used only in Client

+# Practical Lab and Use Cases

 //43.21